bacadra/pulsar-navigation-panel/README.md

 * `navigation-panel:fold-section`: fold current section,
 * `navigation-panel:fold-section-at-n`: fold last section at level *n*,
 * `navigation-panel:fold-as-table`: fold all section but in nested form,
+* `navigation-panel:fold-technical`: fold as table, but only headers with flag `technical`,
+* `navigation-panel:fold-important`: fold as table, but only headers with flag `important`,
 * `navigation-panel:unfold`: unfold current section,
 * `navigation-panel:unfold-all`: unfold all sections.